Winsor Expert Network

 |black||balck||Auditory sequencing||Touch Spell (sequence)|

 |spell||spall||Rule||Touch Spell (isolate vowel sound)

 The time it takes to complete a level depends on the student and/or group of students.
-It’s all about the stage of the student(s) – not their age.
+It’s all about the stage of the students—not their age.
 As a general guideline, if one new sound or rule is introduced daily, that sound or rule will then become part of the following day’s review in steps 1–4.
 Students will be getting multiple response opportunities in the following days and weeks in order to cement that new concept into long-term memory.
-The number of new sounds, rules, and sight words are contained in step 5.
-Introduce New Material, and will help determine how fast you can move through a level.
+A number of new sounds, rules, and sight words are contained in step 5, Introduce New Material, and will help determine how fast you can move through a level.

-Perhaps your student can read the Sound Cards or spell the dictated sounds in 30 seconds, less than the 2 minutes allowed for those tasks.
+Perhaps your student can read the Sound Cards or spell the dictated sounds in 30 seconds, less than the 2 minutes allotted for those tasks.
 Some can.
-While some steps can be done in less than the allotted time, your student(s) loses opportunities to practice and you lose opportunities to monitor practice if you cut the time for the whole lesson.
+While some steps can be done in less than the allotted time, your student loses opportunities to practice and you lose opportunities to monitor practice if you cut the time for the whole lesson.
 Instead, increase the time spent spelling words and sentences or reading aloud.
 Instruction is more effective if it is done regularly and practiced intensively.
 Lessons are set up to practice each aspect of reading and spelling for a short period so your student can maintain focus on each activity.
-If your student(s) is delayed in reading, you will want to close the gap as quickly as possible.
+If your student is delayed in reading, you will want to close the gap as quickly as possible.

-It is very important to deliver each part of the learning plan at every session since the parts work together to strengthen the whole.
-If each section of the plan is taking longer than the recommended time, too much material may have been introduced and the student(s) has not reached the level of automaticity and fluency needed to cement learning into long-term memory.
-If this happens back up a Level until automaticity and fluency are reached.
+It is very important to deliver each part of the learning plan at every session because the parts work together to strengthen the whole.
+If each section of the plan is taking longer than the recommended time, too much material may have been introduced and the student has not reached the level of automaticity and fluency needed to cement learning into long-term memory.
+If this happens, back up a Level until automaticity and fluency are reached.

-You may not get them to ‘want’ to trace but you may be able to get them to trace.
+You may not get them to want to trace but you may be able to get them to trace.
 Try one or more of the following:

 Model: Every time you ask them to trace, be sure that your own hand is tracing on the table.
 Your participation may be encouraging.